ctechfilmuniversity/lecture_eidp/01_sessions/02/README.md

 ...

 Yes, a rough computation of speed could be equal to the *distance* between the current mouse position and the previous mouse position.
 Hence, the larger the distance, the quicker the mouse was moved between frames.
-You can compute the distance between two points, e.g., `p1` and `p2` by computing the difference between the coordinates x and y and adding these.
+You can compute the distance between two points, e.g., `p1` and `p2` by computing the difference between their x and y coordinates and adding these.
 Hence, `speed = distance between p1 and p2 = (x1 - x2) + (y1 - y2)`.

 Next to `mouseX` and `mouseY`, use the system variables [`pmouseX`](https://p5js.org/reference/#/p5/pmouseX) and [`pmouseY`](https://p5js.org/reference/#/p5/pmouseY), which give the mouse position in the previous `draw()` call.